Shashank-Holla/TSAI-EVA4/Sesssion5_MNIST/README.md

 Analysis:

 Test accuracy is still not achieving desired value.
 Model is not showing any overfitting.
 Shows model is trained harder.

+File- EVA4_S5_F4_GAPLayer

+Target:

+Convolution layer was being used as the last layer.
+Use GAP to reduce the last big layer.
+Since model's capacity is reduced, add another convolution block after GAP to increase capacity.

+Results:

+Number of parameters: 9.5K
+Training accuracy : 98.92%
+Testing accuracy : 99.15%
+Analysis:

+Test accuracy is still not achieving desired value.
+Model is not showing any overfitting.
+Shows model is trained harder.